Award-winning author Edwidge Danticat on life in Haiti, Miami and the stories that made her

 Her many books help us understand the connection between the two.

-She was twice a finalist for the National Book Award and she’s a MacArthur Fellow — a genius grant winner.
+"I also try to resist the weight of having one story mean everything.
+I think it's also important to leave room for the voices," she said.
+She hopes her work can be an entry point to Haitian culture.

+"I see myself more as like a crack in the door, and then others will push it open,” she said.

-The Miami Book Fair’s honoring her at its 40th anniversary gala Friday night.
-She’ll also be on a panel with other Caribbean voices the next day.
+The Miami Book Fair is honoring her at its 40th anniversary gala Friday night.
+She’ll also be on a panel with other Caribbean voices the following day.

+Her experience being raised by her aunt and uncle in Haiti while her parents were building a life in the U.S. seeps into her work.
+Those triumphs and struggles of the Haitian community are made evident in several of her books such as Krik Krak and Brother, I’m Dying, the latter being a memoir of her family.
+Both were finalists for the National Book Awards.
+She’s also a MacArthur Fellow — a genius grant winner.

+She said writing has become a way to make sense of her life.

 We’re celebrating books by talking to authors all week.
 We’ll finish with a taping of Sundial before a live audience when we speak with Carl Hiaasen.